chriseth/notes/articles/closing_the_trust_gap/part3.md

 ### Takeaway

-As a takeaway, note that there is so much more data out there that we could use to improve the user experince.
+As a takeaway, note that there is so much more data out there that we could use to improve the user experience.
-Smart Contarct source code, documentation and front-ends should be better interleaved to reduce the required trust in the front-end authors and in the way the front-end is retrieved over the web.
+Smart Contract source code, documentation and front-ends should be better interleaved to reduce the required trust in the front-end authors and in the way the front-end is retrieved over the web.